UN: Climate change threatens over 100 million people in Africa | DW | 19.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Africa accounts for less than 4% of greenhouse gas emissions, but is projected to be severely impacted by climate change.
+Africa accounts for less than 4% of greenhouse gas emissions, but is projected to be severely affected by climate change.
 A UN report said the continent's glaciers could all melt by the 2040s.

-Mount Kenya (pictured) is expected to become the first entire mountain range to lose glaciers due to human-induced climate change
+Mount Kenya (photo) is expected to be the first mountain range to lose glaciers due to human-induced climate change

-A new report from the UN on Tuesday highlighted Africa's "disproportionate vulnerability" from food insecurity, poverty and population displacement as a result of climate change.
+A new report from the United Nations on Tuesday highlighted Africa's "disproportionate vulnerability" from food insecurity, poverty and population displacement as a result of climate change.

-It comes ahead of the COP26 climate summit in Glasgow, as the UN warned that extreme conditions could push more people to migrate out of the continent.
+It comes ahead of the COP26 climate summit in Glasgow, as the UN warned that extreme conditions could push more people to migrate away from the continent.

-Already, an estimated 1.2 million people were displaced by storms and floods in 2020, nearly two and half times as many people as fled their homes because of conflict in the same year.
+Already, an estimated 1.2 million people were displaced by storms and floods in 2020, nearly two and half times as many people who fled their homes because of conflict in the same year.

 "By 2030, it is estimated that up to 118 million extremely poor people will be exposed to drought, floods and extreme heat in Africa, if adequate response measures are not put in place," said Josefa Leonel Correia Sacko, commissioner for rural economy and agriculture at the African Union Commission.

-"In sub-Saharan Africa, climate change could further lower gross domestic product by up to three percent by 2050," Sacko said in the foreword to the report.
+"In sub-Saharan Africa, climate change could further lower gross domestic product by up to 3% by 2050," Sacko said in the foreword to the report.

-Last year, Africa's land mass and waters were found to have warmed more rapidly than the world average, the report said.

-Africa accounts for less than 4% of greenhouse gas emissions, but it has long been projected to be severely impacted by climate change, as its croplands are already drought-prone, many of its major cities sit along coastline, and much of its population lives in widespread poverty.
+Africa accounts for less than 4% of greenhouse gas emissions, but it has long been projected to be severely affected by climate change.
+Its croplands are already prone to drought, many of its major cities sit along the coast and much of its population lives in widespread poverty.

-WMO Secretary-General Petteri Taalas said that last year Africa saw temperatures continue to increase, "accelerating sea-level rise," as well as extreme weather events like floods, landslides and droughts, which are all indicators of climate change.
+WMO Secretary-General Petteri Taalas said Africa saw temperatures continue to increase last year, "accelerating sea-level rise," as well as extreme weather events like floods, landslides and droughts, which are all indicators of climate change.

 The report forecast that at current rates all three of Africa's glaciers would be gone by the 2040s.